Semiorthogonal decompositions of the categories of equivariant coherent sheaves for some reflection groups: Introduction

-We also prove Conjecture A for some nonlinear actions.
-The primary example is the action of the symmetric group $S_n$ on $C^n$, the $n$th cartesian power of a smooth curve (see Theorem \ref{global-A-thm}).
-The semiorthogonal decomposition we construct in this case refines the one constructed by Krug in \cite[Cor.\ B, Sec.\ 5.7]{Krug}.
-Our proof reduces to the case of the linear action of $S_n$ treated in Theorem B. The important result which allows us to pass to the global case is the identification of the equivariant cohomology of Springer fibers in terms of a certain linear arrangement, proved in \cite{GM} and \cite{KP}.
-Unfortunately, this description requires the assumption of surjectivity of the restriction map $H^*(X,\C)\to H^*(X_a,\C)$, where $X_a\sub X$ is the embedding of the Springer fiber into the flag variety.
-This is the reason why we are able to globalize our construction only in type $A$.
-However, we are then able to use the construction in type $A$ to obtain a semiorthogonal decomposition for a global analog of type $B$, associated with a smooth curve equipped with a non-trivial involution.
-This is part of a more general picture associated with an arbitrary finite group $G$ acting effectively on a smooth curve $C$.
-Then we have the induced action of $G^n\rtimes S_n$ on $C^n$.
-Combining the above decompositions for the actions of symmetric groups with the decomposition of $D^b_G(C)$ constructed in \cite{CP}, we obtain a semiorthogonal decomposition of $D^b_{G^n\rtimes S_n}(C^n)$ which is sometimes even finer than the one in Conjecture A (see Theorem \ref{Gn-thm}).
-In the case $G=\Z/m$ and $C=\A^1$ this gives a proof of Conjecture A for the complex reflection group $G(m,1,n)$.
-In particular, for $G=\Z/2$ and $C=\A^1$ we get a semiorthogonal decomposition for the action of the Weyl group of type $B$, which is different from the one obtained using the Springer correspondence.
+Using Theorem B we are able to prove Conjecture A for some other group actions.
+Namely, we assume that a finite group $G$ acts effectively on a smooth curve $C$, and consider the induced action of $G^n\rtimes S_n$ on $C^n$.
+Combining our semiorthogonal decomposition for the action of the symmetric group with the decomposition of $D^b_G(C)$ constructed in \cite{CP}, we obtain a semiorthogonal decomposition of $D^b_{G^n\rtimes S_n}(C^n)$ which is sometimes even finer than the one in Conjecture A (see Theorem \ref{Gn-thm}).
+In the case $G=\Z/m$ and $C=\A^1$ this gives a proof of Theorem C for the complex reflection group $G(m,1,n)$.
+In particular, for $G=\Z/2$ and $C=\A^1$ we get a semiorthogonal decomposition for the action of the Weyl group of type $B$, which is different from the one obtained using the Springer correspondence for the orthogonal (or symplectic) group.

 There are other cases of complex reflection groups for which the assumptions of Conjecture A are satisfied (see Proposition \ref{H3-H4-prop}).
 We leave the problem of constructing semiorthogonal decompositions in these cases for a future work.